-In this lesson, we will examine the proper use of 'as such' in a sentence by looking at several examples of correct and incorrect usage of this phrase.
-Then try your hand at some example questions.
+In this lesson, we examine the proper use of 'as such' in a sentence by looking at several examples of correct and incorrect usage of this phrase.
+Then try your hand at some sample questions.

 49. When to Use A or An

 The articles 'a' and 'an' perform a similar job in sentences.
 So how do you know which one is right in any given situation?
 This lesson will walk you through the process of figuring that out.

 Is there a difference between the words 'assume' and 'presume', or do they mean the same thing?
 They both mean to suppose something to be true, but they differ based on how sure you are.
 Find out which one is which in this lesson.